philosolog/philosolog.github.io/_pages/about.md

 Hi!
 I'm a prospective undergraduate with an interest toward furthering my research experience in pure mathematics and computational neuroscience!

-I currently enjoy competitive programming, helping others with all things academic, and nailing my eight daily Clash of Clans raids- keeping up with Legend League is quite the grind...
+I currently enjoy competitive programming, helping others with all things academic, and nailing my eight daily Clash of Clans raids. 🙄

-Here's some random background to fill some space!
-I started programming in elementary school in order to impress my friends and family with small game-design projects.
-Later, I'd discover my interest in pure math when my precalculus teacher introduced to me the concept of a combinatorial magic square.
-Through random projects over the years, I began to build my tech stack <sub>(pls add this somewhere else, future me)</sub>.
-It wasn't until later that I started practicing programming in the context of competitive programming.. so.. here I am now!
+**Here's a quick background to fill some space!**
+- I started programming in elementary school in order to impress my friends and family with small game-design projects.

+- Later, I'd discover my interest in pure math when my first precalculus teacher introduced to me the concept of a combinatorial magic square.

+- Through random projects over the years, I began to build my tech stack.

+- It wasn't until later that I started practicing programming in the context of competitive programming... and here I am now!